Gwangju Uprising: U.S. involvement

 Documents available since 1996 describe how, after a White House Meeting on May 22, the U.S. commander in Korea released Korean troops from the U.S.-South Korean joint command to retake the city of Gwangju.
 The Pentagon also asked for a delay on the final assault in order to dispatch additional support planes to the peninsula.

 Declassified United States Department of State documents in July 2021, requested by the South Korean government, revealed that the U.S. ambassador William H. Gleysteen was informed by the Chief Presidential Secretary Choi Kwang-soo of the plans for an army crackdown a day before it took place.

 The released documents showed that Gleysteen expressed Washington's concerns over growing anti-American sentiment in the Gwangju area, amid broadcasts asserting that the U.S. was involved in the military crackdown.
 Prior to the declassification, the notion of American foreknowledge and involvement in the Gwangju Massacre had been officially denied by the United States.

-The massacre was not carried out in collusion between the U.S. and the South Korean military regime.
-The U.S. was not involved in the massacre.
+The US did not oppose the military crackdown on Gwangju.
+The Carter administration acted "in the middle of both active collaboration and reluctant consent with the military junta."
+According to American journalist Tim Shorrock, the Carter administration had allowed Chun to deploy regular army troops under the ROK/US Combined Forces Command to put down the rebellion, and subsequently carefully planned to push Chun toward "moderation" by approving a $600 million Export-Import Bank loan to South Korea to buy American nuclear power equipment and engineering services.
+Richard Holbrooke and Zbigniew Brzezinski were instrumental in persuading Carter — who was deeply suspicious of the Korean military — that his only alternative was to support Chun over the democratic aspirations of the Korean people, a decision that to many South Koreans and others in Asia was a tragic and incomprehensible betrayal.

 At the time, Chun Doo-hwan's military regime, in an attempt to justify the violent crackdown, falsely labeled the pro-democracy protesters—who had no ties to North Korea—as a pro-communist rebellion and deceived the public by claiming that the military regime had the support of the U.S. government.